velocityvz/Bloxstrap/README.md

 3. Once installed, open Chevstrap and begin using it.

 ## Requirement
-- a Clone App (make sure it's trusted and only if you are not root)
+- a Clone App (make sure it's trusted)

 ## F.A.Q